Fabric Structure and Design Pinpoint Details

 • Lifting plain is same as weaving plan.

-• Straight draft is the simplest type of draft which forms the basis of many other drafts.
+• Straight draft is the simplest type of draft, forming the basis of many other drafts.

 • It is the most common draft, and it can be used with any number of heald shafts.